daajoe/mccompetition.org/2020/mc_format.md

 ## Track 3: Projected Model Counting

-Solver submissions for this track should output for a given Boolean formula, and a weight function, the weighted model count of the instance.
+Solver submissions for this track should output, for a given Boolean formula and set of projection variables, the projected model count of the instance.
 For more details of the problem, we refer to [Projected Model Counting](about).
-The provided weighted model count does not have to be exact, but we expect 1% accuracy.
+If the solver does not output the exact projected model count - the solver will not be disqualified, but the instance will count as not solved.
+This ensures that we do not require arbitrary precision.

 ### Input Instance Format